 Conflicting Opinions | The Consumer Federation Of America

 In January and February of 2021, Brobeck participated in two studies:

 On January 28th, 2021, Brobeck published an opinion on the impact of decoupling commissions, resulting in buyers paying buyer agents direct.
 The study titled “CFA Predicts Impact on Consumers and Real Estate Brokers If Courts Require Uncoupled Commissions” covered these topics:

 1. “Mortgage lenders and the GSEs (Fannie Mae and Freddie Mac) will quickly accept the desirability of Buyer broker commissions being financed, then work with brokers to facilitate this transition.
 These lenders will understand that to afford a new home, many buyers will need these fees to be included in their mortgage.
 Lenders will also know that these fees are currently largely or wholly included in the sale price, so the size of loans will not change appreciably.”

 Here, Brobeck admits decoupling commissions will lack a material impact on transaction economics, considering “the size of loans will not change appreciably.”
-And claiming “mortgage lenders and the GSEs (Fannie Mae and Freddie Mac) will quickly accept the desirability of buyer broker commissions being financed,’ is reckless at an imaginable scale.
+And claiming “mortgage lenders and the GSEs (Fannie Mae and Freddie Mac) will quickly accept the desirability of buyer broker commissions being financed,’ is reckless at scale.
 The VA loan program prohibits Veterans from paying commissions.
-If Mortgage lenders and the GSEs (Fannie Mae and Freddie Mac) decline this whimsical framework, resulting in buyers paying agents direct and out of pocket, it effectively ends the FHA and VA programs, which will disproportionately harm low-income and minority groups.
+If Mortgage lenders and the GSEs (Fannie Mae and Freddie Mac) decline this transformational framework, resulting in buyers paying agents direct and out of pocket, it effectively ends the FHA and VA programs, which will disproportionately harm low-income and minority groups.

 2. “Listing and Buyer brokers will need to revise sales forms.
 With the help of NAR, they will do so quickly and at a relatively modest one-time expense.”